Air Filter Facts

 What's the Big Deal About Air Flow?

 The K&N Filtercharger? is designed to increase engine performance in both horsepower and throttle response by reducing air flow restriction.

-flow becomes a problem when it must pass through a filtering medium.
+Maintaining optimal, unrestricted air flow becomes a problem when it must pass through a filtering medium.
 The level of air resistance varies depending on the size, surface area and physical attributes of the filtering medium.

 A Word About Filtration Requirements